redpanda-data/connect/website/docs/guides/streams_mode/using_rest_api.md

 title: Streams Via REST API
 ---

-By using the Benthos `--streams` mode REST API you can dynamically control which streams are active at runtime.
+By using the Benthos `streams` mode REST API you can dynamically control which streams are active at runtime.
 The full spec for the Benthos streams mode REST API can be [found here][http-interface].